pacellif/YnS---KK-Analysis/README.md

 ### Download the data

 Since the .root files overcome the maximum size for the upload on GitHub, I stored a sample of 10 files in a [CERNBox repository](https://cernbox.cern.ch/s/n8MQnt0WiJF8zGC) (about 190 MB each).
-They must be downloaded and unzipped in a specific repository: it is recommended to unzip into the directory `data`, already included with the git repository.
+They must be downloaded and unzipped in the specific directory `data`, already included with the git repository.
+In this directory, a file named `Y2SPhiRun2List.txt` is present.

 Before running the scripts, __it is necessary to fill the file__ `Y2SPhiRun2List.txt` by typing from command-line
 ```